jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Mu Spore.md

 RacialMods:
 Languages: Aklo, Common, Terran, Undercommon
 SQ:
+SpecialAbilities:
+  Grasping Tendrils (Ex): >
-SpecialAbilities: Grasping Tendrils (Ex) Sticky, arm-length tendrils cover a mu spore.
+    Sticky, arm-length tendrils cover a mu spore.
 A mu spore can use these tendrils to attempt a grab as an immediate action when an adjacent creature hits it with a melee attack.
 As it is only using the tendrils (instead of conducting the grapple normally), it takes a -20 penalty to its CMB to make and maintain the grapple (+31 CMB with tendrils).
 The mu spore does not gain the grappled condition while grappling a creature with its tendrils.
+  Spore Cough (Su): >
-Spore Cough (Su) Once every 1d4 rounds as a standard action, a mu spore can release a cloud of burrowing spores in a 100- foot cone.
+    Once every 1d4 rounds as a standard action, a mu spore can release a cloud of burrowing spores in a 100- foot cone.
 The burrowing spores deal 20d8 points of damage to all creatures and wooden structures in the area, or half damage to any creatures that make a DC 34 Reflex save.
 Plants and plant creatures are immune to this damage.
 The save DC is Constitution-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: